 ManageEngine OpManager installs on Windows Server and Linux.
 Anyone can put the system through its paces on a 30-day free trial.

-3. Paessler PRTG SAN Monitor
+3. Paessler PRTG SAN Monitor (FREE TRIAL)

 The PRTG SAN Monitor is one of the leading infrastructure monitoring tools.
-The PRTG data collection interfaces are called “sensors.”
+The PRTG data collection interfaces are called ‘sensors’.
 A sensor monitors one particular physical aspect of your infrastructure or focuses on one attribute of data processing and movement.
 You can tailor your implementation by choosing which sensors to turn on.
 The PRTG software includes four sensors that specifically track storage area networks.
-Paessler also includes sensors that track hardware from specific manufacturers and these will monitor your SAN as well.

 The four universal SAN sensors cover: